Crinan Canal winter works: Masonry wall repairs near Lock 14

 - Cycling the Crinan Canal

-To minimise disruption for mooring customers, visitors and residents, we are restricting the dewatering to this section, rather than draining the entire area between locks 13 and 14.
+To minimise disruption for moorings customers, visitors and residents, we are restricting the dewatering to this section, rather than draining the entire area between locks 13 and 14.
 This means we will install a temporary dam and an access ramp, allowing us to pump out water safely ahead of inspections.
 Electric pumps which are the quieter option available will be used where possible. Â

-Water levels in the basin have been reduced and will be lowered further throughout the project.
+Water levels in the basin have already been reduced and will be lowered further throughout the project.
 We will monitor water levels continuously and contact vessel owners should we need to move their boats temporarily.Â

 Find out more about the works programme on the Crinan Canal this winter